PaperMC/Starlight/README.md

 Effectively, it's really hard to fix the performance of the light engine by editing it - it's such a catastrophe it's better off burning it to the ground and starting anew.

-## Known Issues (This is why we're in BETA)
-- The Starlight fabric mod, unlike the [Tuinity](https://github.com/Spottedleaf/Tuinity/tree/dev/lighting) implementation does not have general improvements around the chunk system and shape math that Tuinity/Paper has, which need to be ported.
-This means the fabric mod might not live up to the performance of the generation results, as those were obtained on the Tuinity Starlight implementation.
-Notably, lighting snowy areas is notably worse on the fabric mod compared to the Tuinity implementation.

-- There are lighting issues on the client that have yet to be resolved